dotkay/dotkay.github.io/about.md

 permalink: /about/
 ---

-Welcome to my corner of the web.
+Welcome to my corner of the web!

 Previously, I was a Computer Scientist at INRIA, Île de France in [Christine Paulin-Mohring's](https://www.lri.fr/~paulin/) team working with an amazing, intelligent set of researchers on tools and techniques for reasoning about safety critical software.
 I worked with [Claude Marché](https://marche.gitlabpages.inria.fr/home/) on algorithms for automatically generating invariants to help deductive verification of safety critical programs using Frama-C platform.
 I also got to work with the awesome [Jean-Christophe Filliâtre](https://www.lri.fr/~filliatr/) on [_Functory_](https://github.com/backtracking/functory) - a distributed computing library for [Objective Caml](https://ocaml.org/).